MicrosoftDocs/Viva/Viva/goals/slack-check-ins-teams-orgs.md

 - m365initiative-viva-goals
 search.appverid:
 - MET150
-description: "Learn how to check-in on your OKRs in Viva Goals with Slack"
+description: "Learn how to check in on your OKRs in Viva Goals with Slack"
 ---

 # Check-in reminders for your team and organization